riflosnake/HumanCursor/README.md

 - `relative_position`: Takes a list of x and y percentages as floats from 0 to 1, which indicate the exact position inside an element for example, if you set it to [0.5, 0.5], it will move the cursor to the center of the element.
 - `absolute_offset`: If you input a list of coordinates instead of webelement, if you turn this to True, the coordinates will be interpreted as absolute movement by pixels, and not like coordinates in the webpage.
+- `steady`: Tries to make movement in straight line, mimicking human, if set to True

 ### SystemCursor